Sunday 21st February 2021

 It is right to give thanks and praise.

-through Jesus Christ your only Son our Lord:
+through Jesus Christ your Son our Lord.

-Therefore with all the angels of heaven
+and with all the company of heaven,

 heaven and earth are full of your glory.